 You probably will need both ASCAP and BMI licenses to play a variety of artists and songs in your establishment.
 As mentioned above, there are four PROs in the United States representing musical works of different songwriters, composers, and publishers.
 A song you stream at your businesses may be in BMI’s catalog and not ASCAP.

-For example, if you played a song licensed through ASCAP and another song licensed through BMI, you would have to pay both ASCAP and BMI licensing fees.
+For example, if you played one song licensed through ASCAP and another through BMI, you would have to pay licensing fees to both organizations.
 So should I buy a license from both?

 Let’s give you another example: